therealOri/Genter/README.md

 If you have an older version of this project, You should update to the current version now!.

 Added:
+> - Linux executable for those who don't want to use python.
+Made possible with [Pyinstaller](https://pyinstaller.org/en/stable/).
 > - I have made a windows executeable for those who use windows and don't have python3 or don't want to install and use python and everything.
 I will however not be paying $100s for a cert for the exe so you'll just have to deal with any popups or false positives if any even happen to begin with.
 I used [Pyinstaller](https://pyinstaller.org/en/stable/) for the making of the .exe file.
 I had to make its own windows version of passgen because windows is just that way.

 <br />